AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/docs/user-guide.md

 The raw input data must be in the form of paired-end FASTQ files generated from metatranscriptomics experiments.

 A set of sub-sampled raw FASTQ files are provided for testing (`data/test_LLC82Sep06GR_{r1,r2}*.fastq.gz`).
-These files can be used for all workflow stages that operate on unassembled data (e.g., quality control, filtering, mapping, and annotation) but will fail at `RNA-SPAdes` due to insufficient coverage.
+These files can be used for all workflow stages that operate on un-assembled data (e.g., quality control, filtering, mapping, and annotation).
+For the `RNA-SPAdes` step, the test sample (or any poor/low coverage samples) will produce an empty fasta file to let Snakemake know that the file output has been created.
+For such samples, the next step in the pipeline (rnaQUAST) will be skipped.

 ---